-A search for ‘wordpress themes‘ returns almost 96 million results.
-Any theme you download from one of these theme foundries is called an “off-the-shelf” theme, for the simple reason that you can pluck it from the shelf and install it on your site in a matter of moments.
+A search for ‘wordpress themes‘ returns almost 901 million results.
+Any pre-built theme you download from the Internet is called an “off-the-shelf” theme.
+This is for the simple reason that you can pluck it from the shelf and install it on your site in a matter of moments.

 It seems like an attractive offer, but as a business owner should you use an off-the-shelf theme for your company website?
 Or would you be better off investing in a bespoke theme instead?